FiberedSkies/FiberedSkies/README.md

 BSc - Mathematical Physics (In-progress)

 Working through my degree in mathematical physics while I work in DeFi research!
-In my free time, I'm currently learning how to be a better simulation engineer and data scientist.
+In my free time, I'm currently learning how to be a better systems engineer.

 ### DeFi Blog Posts